What can (and cannot) be composted by Richland Farms?

 -

-Plain cardboard (with tape and shipping labels removed, bundle and set beside tote)
+Plain cardboard (with tape and shipping labels removed, bundled with twine, and set beside tote)

 -